rfl-urbaniak/LegalProbabilismBNs/index.md

-We already discussed one idiom: \emph{The Evidence Idiom}, which simply consists of a hypothesis node, and various pieces of evidence related to it as its children.
+We already discussed one idiom: *The Evidence Idiom*, which simply consists of a hypothesis node, and various pieces of evidence related to it as its children.
-The legal variant of the Measurement Idiom is called the \emph{Evidence Accuracy Idiom}, and its instantiation might look like this:
+The legal variant of the Measurement Idiom is called the *Evidence Accuracy Idiom*, and its instantiation might look like this:

 ### Evidence accuracy, opportunity